kaltura/DeveloperPortalDocs/documentation/04_Web-Video-Player/Player-Playlist-API.md

 kdp.evaluate( "{playlistAPI.dataProvider.selectedIndex}" ) );
 ```

-> See the article [Using Playlist Properties Examples](http://player.kaltura.com/modules/KalturaSupport/tests/PlaylistOnPage.qunit.html) for for information.
+> See the article [Using Playlist Properties Examples](http://player.kaltura.com/modules/KalturaSupport/tests/PlaylistOnPage.qunit.html) for more information about the Playlist API, properties, and events.

 ### Playlist API Methods